trekawek/blog.rekawek.eu/_posts/2016-12-29-macos-images-for-iomega-zip.md

 where /dev/diskX is the appropriate device.
 On the OS X it's a good idea to disable the automount feature, as the OS may corrupt the old HFS filesystem once it's written.
 The [Disk Arbitrator](https://github.com/aburgh/Disk-Arbitrator/releases) can be used for this purpose.

 The images can be also used with emulators (like vMac or Basilisk II).
-It's only required to extract the HFS filesystem (as the image also contains the IOmega drive, partition table which confuses the emulator etc.):
+It's only required to extract the HFS filesystem (as the image also contains the IOmega drive, partition table which confuses the emulator):

     gzip -c system608-zip.image.gz | dd bs=512 count=196106 skip=491 of=system608-hfs.image